TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 ### API Gateway

 **_web-app-api:_**
-This WebSocket API allows for bidirectional, persistent data connections between Clients and Serverless Backends.
+The WebSocket APi via the API Gateway.
+Helps establish bidirectional, persistent data connections.
+This allows for a seamless exchange of messages and data between Clients and Serverless Backends.
 </br>

 ### DynamoDB

-**_ConnectionsTable:_**  This registry stores the Connection Metadata.
+**_ConnectionsTable:_**  The Connection registry.
+This database table serves as a repository for storing essential metadata related to connections.
+It includes information such as connection identifiers, facilitating efficient tracking and management of connections within the system.
 </br>

 ### AWS Lambda